• Skip to primary navigation

 • Fill a saucepan with a few inches of water and find a heat safe bowl that fits on top without touching the water.
 Bring the saucepan with water to a simmer.

 • Cut butter and chocolate into small pieces so they melt easier and place into the bowl.
 Put the bowl on top of the saucepan with simmering water and stir until the butter and chocolate melts.
+Remove from heat and let cool to room temperature while you work on the batter.

-¾ cup unsalted butter, 7 oz chocolate
+¾ cup unsalted butter, 7 oz dark chocolate

 • Alternatively you can melt the chocolate and butter in the microwave in 10 second increments, stirring in between.
 Let cool to room temperature.

-• In a large bowl, whisk eggs, granulated sugar, and brown sugar until lightened in colour and thickened.
+• In a large bowl, whisk eggs, granulated sugar, and brown sugar until lightened in color and thickened.
 This takes about 30-60 seconds.
 The longer you whisk, the more crackly the tops will be.
 You can use an electric mixer if you have one.

 3 large eggs, ¾ cup granulated sugar, ½ cup brown sugar packed